-- B. Course Competencies: Upon successful completion of this course each student will have demonstrated through examination and projects a competent understand of: - 1.
-The use of the computer as a graphic tool. - 2.
-Digital drawing and layout software - 3.
-Design processes and techniques - 4.
-Saving, filing and printing procedures - 5.
-Terminology of digital publishing as it pertains to the graphic arts industry. - D. Academic Integrity: It is the aim of the Design Communications faculty to foster a spirit of complete honesty and high standard of integrity.
+- A. Course Description: Development of skills and advanced knowledge of publishing software, with emphasis on the maintenance of visual continuity in documents for publication. - B. Course Learning Outcomes: Define advanced publishing concepts; design and produce a project; create and maintain visual continuity in a document; and demonstrate advanced levels of skill in layout, design, and production using industry standards. - C. Course Competencies: Upon successful completion of this course each student will have demonstrated through examination and projects, with a score of 70% or better, a competent understanding of: - 1.
+The use of the computer as a graphic tool - 2.
+Digital layout and production software - 3.
+Advanced design process and techniques for publication/print - 4.
+Industry standards for output and pre-press production - 5.
+Printing terminology as it pertains to the graphic arts industry - D. Academic Integrity: It is the aim of the Design Communications faculty to foster a spirit of complete honesty and high standard of integrity.
 The attempt of any student to present his or her own work which he or she has not honestly performed is regarded by the faculty and administration as a serious offense and renders the offender liable to serious consequences, possibly suspension.
 Students should refer to the SPC General Catalog policy regarding consequences for cheating and plagiarism (see "Academic Integrity" and "Student Conduct" sections of the college catalog.)
 At times, working with other students is encouraged for some assignments and meets SCANS competencies C-9 through C-14.
 If you have any questions as to whether you may work with other students on any assignments.
 ASK YOUR INSTRUCTOR. - E. SCANS and Foundation Skills.
 This course contains the following SCANS competencies: C-1, C-3, C-4, C-5, C-6, C-7, C-8, C-9, C-10, C-11, C-12, C-13, C-14, C-15, C-16, C-17, C-18, C-19, C-20.
 The following Foundations skills apply to this course: F-1, F-2, F-3, F-4, F-5, F-6, F-7, F-8, F-9, F-10, F-11, F-12, F-13, F-14, F-15, F-16, F-17.